ibqn/unity-block-breaker/readme.md

-## Guke Wizzard is a Unity based game
+## Block breaker is a Unity based game

 ![Screenshot af the app](screenshot.png)